shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/03-CSS/99-Codes/02-Adding Content to our website.md

 **********

 - In browser some users heave font size preference as (very small, small, medium,large, very large) whereas default size is medium.
-- But even if user has font size other that default medium, the size of font in our website will not change because we used px `font-size: 90px;` which is not dynamic. size in terms of % is dynamic like (120%)
+- But even if user has font size other that default medium, the size of font in our website will not change because we used px `font-size: 90px;` which is not dynamic.
+- Size in terms of % is dynamic like (120%)
 - [Note]: 100% is equal to 16px

 - Dynamic font size in CSS allows you to adjust the font size of your text based on the size of the user's device or browser window.